djordje200179/Meduce/README.md

 This function maps data that you supplied to key-value pairs.
 For each piece of data you can emit as many key-value pairs as you want by calling `emit` function.
-The function should not have any side effects.

 2. `func Reducer(key KeyOut, values []ValueOut) ValueOut`
 This function reduces all values that were mapped to the same key.